- Senior Lecturer

 Samuel Curtis Johnson Graduate School of Management

-Her academic background includes a PhD in communication studies, a Master of Arts in mass communication, and a post-graduate certificate in telecommunications–all from Northwestern University, as well as a bachelor's degree in economics from the Athens University of Economics and Business.
+Her academic background includes a PhD in communication studies, a Master of Arts in mass communication, and a post-graduate certificate in telecommunications –all from Northwestern University, as well as a bachelor's degree in economics from the Athens University of Economics and Business.
 She also holds professional certifications as a Strategic Communication Management Professional (SCMP), an adult trainer, online facilitator, and professional program instructor.

-She is the recipient of numerous professional marketing and communication awards, including a Comm Prix Award, six Gold Quill awards, six Platinum MarCom Awards, and three Silver Quills.
+She is the recipient of numerous professional communication awards, including a Comm Prix Award, seven Gold Quill awards, six Platinum MarCom Awards, and three Silver Quills.
 Her superior academic performance has also been recognized by the Teaching Excellence Award of the Accreditation Council of Business Schools and Programs, a global accreditation organization.
 She is the author of numerous papers on communication, as well as teaching and learning, while she also regularly delivers presentations at international conferences and other business forums.

 - Karamanis, Theomary.
 The Role of Culture and Political Institutions in Media Policy: The Case of Television Privatization in Greece.
 Hampton Press.
 (2003)